Player531/Weather-Forecasting/README.md

 * Get the API key from [OpenWeatherMap](https://home.openweathermap.org/users/sign_up).
 * Get the API key from [IPBase](https://app.ipbase.com/register).

-I have used tkinter to build a simplified GUI, you can use anything you like.
+### I used tkinter to build a simplified GUI.
+Check the *WeatherForecasting.py* file.